Notes on the data: Avoidable mortality by sex - 0 to 74 years

 Policy context: The concept of avoidable mortality varies in the approaches adopted by different researchers and over time, with the current Australian code set based on a review of the earlier work in Australia and more recent international review .

-For more information on deaths for females click here.
+For more information on deaths for males click here.

 - Page A, Tobias M, Glover J, Wright C, Hetzel D, Fisher E. Australian and New Zealand atlas of avoidable mortality.
 Adelaide: Public Health Information Development Unit (PHIDU), The University of Adelaide; 2006 [cited 3 Mar 2015].
 Available from: Australian and New Zealand Atlas of Avoidable Mortality.